 Tummy Time is when you place your baby on their stomach for a short period of time and their body weight is transferred through their forearms.
 This position encourages the development of neck, shoulder and back muscles along with important motor skill development that will be used later on.

 From about 1-2 weeks old I started to do Tummy Time with Tanner.
 It was only for very short intervals each day.
 About 1-2 minutes.
 It also gave me something new to do and allowed Tanner to see the world from a different view.

-I remember the maternal health nurses commenting on her neck strength when she could hold her head up with little support only a few months old.
+I remember the maternal health nurses commenting on how good her neck strength was when she could hold her head up with little support only a few months old.